FaruqAdam/Cybersecurity-Journey/README.md

 Adam Umar Faruq is my name and I am a graduate of Computer Science.
 My journey into Tech started in 2014 when I got my first laptop and possessed unsatiable curiosity.
 I wanted to know everything and everything fascinated me.

 I got admitted to study Computer Science at the Polytechnic, and that was my starting point.
 Over the years, I have dabbled into so many aspects of tech that I sometimes consider myself a generalist but that is not the case.
+To mention a few:

+-Software Engineering.
+- UI/UX Design
+- Physical Networking
+- A couple of programming languages including Java, Javascript and Python.